 4. Talk about your feelings with the appropriate people.

 The last step is to talk about those feelings with the appropriate people.
 If Kathy understands why her husband is making her upset, she can talk to him about it, and hopefully, he will be open to working with her to find a solution.

 Maybe he needs to talk to someone himself to deal with his anxiety or find a different way to deal with his concerns.
 Or maybe he’s not in a situation where he can fix the problem but can do something like journaling out his anxieties so he can vent them without undermining his relationship.

 Sometimes, it is better not to talk, though.
 Not everyone deserves to know how you feel.
 A lot of people just aren’t that emotionally intelligent and won’t necessarily be able to help.

-If you need to speak to a counselor, you can click here to find one near you or who you can work with via phone or video chat.
+If you need to speak to a therapist, you can click here to connect with one of the experienced therapists on BetterHelp.com.

 You may also like: